 A cocktail is only as good as what you put into it.
 If you start with a whiskey you wouldn’t want to sip on its own, you probably won’t enjoy it in a cocktail, either.
 The spirit is the backbone of the drink, so choose one with a solid flavor profile.
 Our Mash & Mallow S’Mores Whiskey provides a rich, complex base that pairs beautifully with the sweetness of honey.
 The same rule applies to your honey.
 Different types of honey, like clover, orange blossom, or wildflower, have distinct flavors that will shine through in your final drink, so use one you enjoy.

-Shaking When You Should Be Stirring
+Are You Shaking When You Should Be Stirring?

 This is probably the most common mistake in home bartending.
 While shaking looks cool, it’s not right for every drink.
 Shaking is meant to chill, dilute, and aerate cocktails that contain citrus juice, dairy, or egg whites.
 For a spirit-forward drink like a Honey Old Fashioned, shaking adds too much air and water, which can dull the whiskey’s flavor.
 The golden rule is simple: if a drink contains only spirits, syrups, and bitters, you should stir it with ice for about 30 seconds.
 This method provides the perfect amount of chill and dilution while maintaining a smooth, velvety texture.